Chill-Division/M5Stack-ESPHome/VH3.96 - 4Pin Transfer Module Unit.md

 For the BGT-SEC(Z2), the unshielded cable is ground, white is power (3.6-16v DC) and the red cable is signal.

+There are two parts, the first is replacing the esp32 part and adding the external components. **NOTE:** You _must_ be running the esp-idf framework or the sensor won't give any readings.

 <pre>
 esp32:
   board: m5stack-core-esp32